 ST: I see mentorship as someone investing in me and taking an interest in my professional development.
-During my time at LPR, Amanda and I have worked together to tackle real program work for our clients.
-I’ve been able to contribute to a variety of clients and PR activities, which has given me a practical look at life after graduation.
-It’s been helpful to have team members who support me, but also encourage me to stretch myself beyond my classroom experience.
+During my time as an intern, Amanda and I worked together to tackle real program work for our clients.
+I was able to contribute to a variety of client and PR activities, which gave me a practical look at life after graduation.
+It was helpful to have team members who supported me, but also encouraged me to stretch myself beyond my classroom experience.

 Outside of internships, where else can you find mentorship opportunities?

-ST: As a student at Baylor, I’ve met several seasoned professionals through our Public Relations Student Society of America (PRSSA) chapter.
+ST: As a student at Baylor, I met several seasoned professionals through our Public Relations Student Society of America (PRSSA) chapter.
 PRSSA opens doors for students and introduces them to experienced PR professionals from across the country.
-I’m also a member of community and student groups, where I’ve taken on roles that have enhanced my PR experience.
+I was also a member of community and student groups, where I took on roles that enhanced my PR experience.